Serious Childcare Incident Notification

 Appendix 2: GMP and Manchester Children’s Services Serious Incident Notification Processes contains internal contact details.

-Where information comes to notice of the death of or serious harm to a child looked after by Manchester City Council in the following action must be taken in addition to the procedure outlined in Section 1, Death or Serious Harm of a Child.
+Where information comes to notice of the death of or serious harm to a child looked after by Manchester City Council in the following action must be taken in addition to the procedure outlined in Section 1, Death of or Serious Harm to a Child in the Community where there are Suspicions of Abuse or Neglect.

 - Immediately agree how the child’s parents and/or carers will be notified.
 The child’s parents and/or carers must be notified immediately and in person.
 If the incident occurs out of hours the manager on duty must take responsibility for this;